Small cancellations over relatively hyperbolic groups and embedding theorems: Introduction

 Since the number of finitely generated subgroups in any 2--generated groups is at most countable and the number of all torsion--free finitely generated groups is uncountable, we have

 \begin{cor} There exists an uncountable set of pairwise non--isomorphic torsion--free $2$--generated groups with exactly $2$ conjugacy classes. \end{cor}

-We note that the question of the existence of an (at least one) finitely generated group with exactly $2$ conjugacy classes other than $\mathbb Z/2\mathbb Z$ was open until now.
+We note that the question of the existence of {\it any} finitely generated group with exactly $2$ conjugacy classes other than $\mathbb Z/2\mathbb Z$ was open until now.
 It can be found, for example, in \cite[Problem 9.10]{Kou} or in \cite[Problem FP20]{Prob}.
 (Positive solution has been announced by Ivanov in 1989 \cite{Iva,IO0} but the complete proof has never been published.)
-Corollary \ref{2klassa} provides first examples of such groups.
+Corollary \ref{2klassa} provides the first examples of such groups.
 Starting with the group $G=\mathbb Z/p^{n-2}\mathbb Z \times H$ for $n\ge 3$, where $p$ is a prime number and $H$ is a torsion--free group, we can generalize the previous result.

 \begin{cor} For any $n\in \mathbb N$, $n\ge 2$, there is an uncountable set of pairwise non--isomorphic finitely generated groups with exactly $n$ conjugacy classes. \end{cor}